MBB-team/VBA-toolbox/_wiki/behavioural-DCM.md

 First, one needs to extract fMRI timeseries from relevant ROIs.
 This can be done easily in SPM:

-* Locate the central voxel of aech ROI, e.g., by selecting the peak of activation in the corresponding significant cluster.
+* Locate the central voxel of each ROI, e.g., by selecting the peak of activation in the corresponding significant cluster.
 * Click on SPM's 'eigenvariate' button.
 * Define the ROI geometry.
 * Adjust for effects of interest, e.g., to correct for movement/physio artifacts.